andrew-johnson-4/rdxl/README.md

 Domain specific language macros and component system for Rust to generate xhtml. (pronounced "Rad Axle")

+Rdxl is implemented as procedural macros, so there are no runtime dependencies other than for string manipulation.
+This means that rdxl can be used both for server-side or client-side through web assembly.

 ```rust
 let my_int = 3;
 let my_str = "asdf";